nawikre1/hatun/README.md

 Hatun – Secure Tunnel Service for Your Home Assistant

-Hatun (short for Home Assistant TUNnel) is a secure, privacy-first service that lets you access your Home Assistant instance from anywhere.
-Using Cloudflare for all SSL security certificates, Hatun ensures fully encrypted connections between your smart home and your devices—without the need for VPNs or complex router setups.
+Hatun (short for Home Assistant TUNnel) is a secure, privacy-first service that lets you access your Home Assistant instance from anywhere in the world.
+Powered by Cloudflare SSL certificates, Hatun provides fully encrypted connections—no VPN or complex router setup required.

 For just €6.05/month (incl.
-VAT), Hatun gives you:
+VAT), you get:

 Safe remote access to your Home Assistant via phone, tablet, or browser.

-End-to-end encrypted traffic where even the tunnel provider cannot view your data.
+End-to-end encrypted traffic where even the provider cannot see your data.

-Hassle-free setup with no additional hardware required.
+Quick, hassle-free setup with no extra hardware.

+Subscribe today at hatun.tech
-Hatun is the simple, reliable, and affordable way to connect to your Home Assistant securely from anywhere in the world.
+ and enjoy simple, reliable, and affordable secure access to your smart home.